Nausheen-S/LegacyView/LegacyView/README.txt

 		•	DVDDescription – Some information on the DVD
 		•	DVDPrice – Cost of DVD
 		•	DVDReleaseDate – date of release of DVD
-		•	DVDPoster – Image of DVD cover
+		•	DVDPoster – Image of DVD cover (static)
 		•	DVDCustomerReview – Customer Review of DVD

 	1047
 	- Start creating the MVC.
 	- Begin with creating the model for DVD.

+	1152
+	- Created the model class.
+Yet to test it.
+Saving changes for now.
+	- Due to short time, the posters are just going to be static images and not stored in DB
 	- Move on to scaffolding the MVC for LegacyView